CodeFellows-esavage/city-explorer-api/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
 - Express
 - JavaScript
+- Themoviedb API
+- Weatherbit API
+-

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:
 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+- 12-08-2021 - Application is deployed on Heroku, now hosts Front End Hostest on Netlify
+- 12-08-2021 - Application now has GET routes established to a movie and weather resource
+- 12-07-2021 - Fully functional express server working

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->